kr55/ssiscataloger/index.md

 Migrate SSIS catalog to new server quickly using SSIS Catalog Migration Wizard.

 Do you want to:
-* migrate ssis to azure data factory
+* migrate SSIS to Azure Data Factory SSIS Integration runtime.
 * migrate ssisdb from one server to another
-* migrate ssis catalog from 2012 to 2016 (or any version of SQL Server).
+* migrate SSIS catalog from 2012 to 2022 (or any version of SQL Server).
-* migrate ssis catalog environment variables from DEV to UAT etc.
+* migrate SSIS catalog environment variables from DEV to UAT etc.
 * automate routine SSIS catalog migrations.

 Then you are at right place!